 - Block Overlay Attacks – detect and prevent screen overlay attacks such as Anubis, BankBot, StrandHogg, BlackRock, Cloak&Dagger, Ghimob, Ginp, and MazarBot from displaying a fake screen on top of the app screen

 - Block Android Debug Bridge – prevent the use of ADB for malicious reverse engineering and debugging of your apps

 - Block Magisk Manager – Identifies and blocks the use of Magisk Manager, an advanced root bypass, root hiding app

 - Block Frida Toolkits – Automatically detect and block Frida based toolkits from reverse-engineering and instrumenting of the app UI and logical flow.

 Appdome is by far the best mobile app security solution for banks and fintech available in the industry today.
 But don’t take our word for it.
-Cyrus Daruwala, Managing Director Financial Services and FinTech at IDC says:
+Cyrus Daruwala, Managing Director of Financial Services and FinTech at IDC, says:

 When I started evaluating the various end-to-end app security solutions for my banking customers, I found Appdome to be the leader of the pack.
 Not only are they unique (and complete) in their app protection solution, but they are amongst the very few in the world who can let you build runtime app self-protection (or RASP) with No code, No SDK’ and No Gateway’s needed.
 Highly recommended for any bank or institution creating a super-app ecosystem”.